mingzhe-zhang/mingzhe-zhang.github.io/_pages/all-news.md

 ---
 ## 2025

++ [2025-12-08] Our collaboration paper "Xerxes: Extensive Exploration of Scalable Hardware Systems with CXL-Based Simulation Framework" has been accpeted by FAST 2026!
+Congratulations to all collaborators!
 + [2025-11-08] Our paper " An Efficient and Scalable Hardware Architecture for Number Theoretic Transform on FPGA with Design Automation" has been accepted by HPCA 2026!
 Congrats to all!
 + [2025-11-08] Our paper " FHEFusion: Enabling Operator Fusion in FHE Compilers for Depth-Efficient DNN Inference" has been accepted by CGO 2026!
 Congrats to all collaborators!